dcao/website/website/blog/2025-10-10--dysphoria-discipline/index.md

 There is a kind of privilege of operating in gender confusion, of getting to choose when you perform *they* and when you perform *he*.
 If I'm meeting new friends, I get to be a *queer person of color*.
-But if I'm eating home-cooked pho, I don't need to correct my parents if they call me a boy.
+But if I'm eating home-cooked phở, I don't need to correct my parents if they call me a boy.
 Scary, permanent questions around gender-affirming surgery or medical treatment can always remain someone else's problem.
 And if a fascist president decides to sic ICE to fight the "trans